 Please be advised that clarity and completeness of the unsolicited proposal is of primary importance.

 An unsolicited proposal will not be accepted and receive no further consideration when it:

 - Does not demonstrate an innovative and unique method, approach, or concept, or is otherwise not deemed a meritorious proposal;

 - Does not relate to the activity’s mission or

 Who is responsible for processing unsolicited proposals?

-The Procurement Directorate, Office of Administration is responsible for the processing of all unsolicited proposals.
+CBP, Office of Acquisition, is responsible for the processing of all unsolicited proposals.

 Where do I send an unsolicited proposal?